 Postgraduate applications: action plan How much are the fees for the course and is there a possibility of internal funding?
 Does the university charge for applications?
-When is the application deadline and how does it relate to funding deadlines? when is the application deadline and now does it relate to funding deadlines: Are there funding opportunities beyond the institution? $\overline{}$ What support is available for postgraduate students?
+When is the application deadline and how does it relate to funding deadlines?
+Are there funding opportunities beyond the institution?
+What support is available for postgraduate students?
 Is there an existing postgraduate community in the department/university?
 What facilities are available to postgraduate students?